GFDRR/CCDR-tools/docs/validation.md

 Some examples:
 - River flood extent occurring too far from its catchment; depth values not matching with the elevation from digital terrain model.
 - High landslide hazard on flat terrain.
-- Coastal floods spreading for kilometers over the whole coastal plain; ignoring coastal defence measures.
+- Coastal floods spreading inland for kilometers on coastal plains.

-#### Validation against empirical datasets
+#### Comparison against empirical datasets

 Probabilistic scenarios of hazard data can be compared with observed disaster events to corroborate the analysis, although this is often a difficult task due to lack of granular spatial data representing the events.
 Some hazards are better covered by observations than others - see the [disaster records](disaster-data.md).